-Figure 3-9 Views of the Fin Tube Severance Cutting Machine from the End of a Header and from the Side.
+Figure 3-9

+View of the fin tube severance cutting machine from the side.
 Sketches show the machine can be rotated to reduce its operating envelope.

 Step 5: Install Fin Tube Retaining Device (new device)

 Once the tube-to-elbow sever has been made, some method of capturing the tube to assure that it doesn't spring aside is required.
 No work has been accomplished on this activity at this point in development.
 This is a 2007 task.